KevinAst/MyWeb/FireWithin/MyFaith.md

 ## What does it mean to be a Christian?

 I suspect that many people have a misconception of what it means to be a Christian.
-They look at it is a process of "pulling yourself up by your bootstraps" ... to live a good enough life to be accepted into Heaven by God.
+They look at it as a process of "pulling yourself up by your bootstraps" ... to live a good enough life to be accepted into Heaven by God.
 I can appreciate this concept because this is what all other religions strive for.